Ill Communication: Artwork

 Mike D and MCA collaborated with Gibran Evans, son of the artist and designer Jim Evans (who designed a hand-drawn typeface specifically for Ill Communication that was used throughout the promotion of the album), to create the album's packaging.
 The photograph they chose for the front cover was taken by Bruce Davidson in 1964 at a Los Angeles drive-in diner called Tiny Naylor's as part of an assignment for Esquire, but the magazine ultimately did not publish the photos.
 Although Davidson had not heard the Beastie Boys' music and did not understand it once he did—he later recalled thinking it sounded like a "secret language" when they sent him a demo tape—he agreed to let the band use his photo.

 The booklet that came with the album features the artwork "Gaia" by Alex Grey on the middle pages.

 Critical reception

+Ill Communication received critical acclaim and is often regarded as one of Beastie Boys' best albums.
+Writing for The Village Voice, Robert Christgau rated the album "A-" and wrote, "Although once again it's short on dynamite, at least it starts with a bang.
+Two bangs, actually, one hip hop and one hardcore--their loyalty to their roots closely resembles an enlightened acceptance of their limitations.
+With each boy having evolved into his own particular man, the rhymes are rich and the synthesis is complex."

+Writing for Pitchfork, Nate Patrin gave the album an 8.6 out of 10, writing, "It's still regarded in some circles as a water-treading attempt to continue drawing off the aggro-punk/garage-funk blueprint of Check Your Head, and lord knows I'll probably draw some what-the-fucks for opining that Ill Communications actually a fair bit better.
+But once the Beasties got a steady grip on their live-band sound, the fact that they found a way to reincorporate the gleefully adolescent goofiness of Licensed to Ill and the retro-funk style and pop-culture obsessions of Paul's Boutique is what really let them put together their ideal here-to-stay mission statement."